slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Absence diminishes small loves and increases great ones, as the wind blows out the candle and fans the bonfire."  -- François de La Rochefoucauld [1613]*
 -->

+> *"Love is the absence of judgement."
+-- vox populi*

 > *"Love is a flower, friendship a sheltering tree."
 -- Samuel Taylor Coleridge [1772]*

+> *"One expresses well the love he does not feel."
+-- Jean-Baptiste Alphonse Karr [1808]*

 > *"Nothing is so necessary for a young man as the company of intelligent woman."
 -- Leo Tolstoy [1828]*